WA Coast Backpacker I Highlights

 Backcountry skills will take front and center as we settle into our backpacking rhythm.
 We’ll cook in small, camper-lead groups, with each group creating their own meals from pre-selected, predominantly organic ingredients, and we’ll have a campfire on the beach to cook on one evening.

 Our campsites will be a combination of woodsy clearings and beach sites, several of which are located at historic shipwreck memorials.
 We’ll practice Leave No Trace ethics and try to leave each spot better than we found it, becoming stewards of the park and the incredible coastal ecosystem.
-We’ll learn to pitch tarp shelters in a variety of ways, and perhaps sleep out under the stars one night.
+We’ll learn to pitch tarp shelters, and perhaps sleep out under the stars one night.

 During our hiking days, we might see bald eagles and brown pelicans fishing, mink or otters scampering on the giant driftwood logs at the top of the beach, or deer peering out from the salal.
 Maybe we’ll find a whale bone or a blown glass float as we hike the beach!
 In the evening, we’ll watch for the mysterious “green flash” as the sun disappears into the Pacific, and we might hear owls calling to each other as we snuggle into our sleeping bags for a well-deserved rest.